• An impacted wisdom tooth is a tooth that has not erupted completely. The gum covers it completely or partially, which can cause pain and discomfort.

 • There are four types of wisdom teeth: full-bony impacted, partial bony impacted, soft-tissue impacted, and erupted.

 • End wisdom teeth pain once and for all.
-Schedule a dentist consultation and let our team guide you to a pain-free life.
+Book a dentist near you and let our team guide you to a pain-free life.

 Are you worried that your wisdom tooth may be impacted?
 Here's everything you need to know.